- At 19.3 hands tall, the Belgian horse King Buck is the tallest horse in the world today.

 Horses are some of the most majestic animals.
 Most weigh between 840 and 1,200 pounds.
 They are measured in hands rather than feet, inches, or centimeters.
 One hand equals approximately four inches.
 Most horses are between 12 and 18 hands, although both height and weight can vary greatly depending on the breed.

 The largest breeds include Shire horses, Clydesdales, and Percherons.
+These heavyweight horses were bred to do agricultural and industry work – mostly pulling wagons that carry massive weight.
+Clydesdales were used during WW1 to carry ammunition, supplies, and artillery onto battlefields and were hailed as heroes.
 The largest horse on record was Sampson, a Shire horse.
 He stood over 21 hands tall and weighed over 3,000 pounds.
 That is more than a small car!

 King Buck is another gigantic horse that is worth noting.
-He lives at Hershberger’s Farm and Bakery in Millersburg, Ohio.
+The tallest horse in the world lives at Hershberger’s Farm and Bakery in Millersburg, Ohio.
 On the farm, he welcomes visitors with some information about him.
 In addition to King Buck, the farm is home to cows, goats, sheep, and other animals.

 King Buck is a Belgian horse and was born in 2012.
 At just 10 years old, he is already 3,126 pounds and 19.3 hands tall.
 He is slimmer than Sampson, who had a broader chest based on photos.
 But King Buck is still absolutely massive and worth a visit.
 He was born on the farm and gets a lot of love and attention from his owners as well as the people who come to see him in person.